Sign Petition

 Education

-A living classroom for phytomanagement, native planting, brownfield history, ecology, art, and practical land stewardship.
+Use the land as a living classroom for brownfield history, phytomanagement, native planting, ecology, art, and stewardship.

 Sunflower Power

-Sunflowers give the project a clear public identity: bright, visible, hopeful, and practical.
-They can help transform how people feel when they approach the land — from abandoned industrial memory to seasonal beauty, pollinator habitat, walking paths, and civic renewal.
+Sunflowers give Ecusta a clear public identity: bright, memorable, hopeful, and practical.
+They can help shift the feeling of the land from abandonment toward seasonal beauty, pollinator habitat, walking paths, and civic renewal.

 Evidence A / E / F

-Sunflowers and native plantings should be described as part of phytomanagement, demonstration planting, habitat support, and education — not as a stand-alone promise to clean the entire brownfield site.
+Sunflowers and native plantings should be described as phytomanagement, demonstration planting, habitat support, soil stabilization, and education — not as a stand-alone promise to clean the entire site.

 Visible hope